Good Chicken Gardens, LLC

 Hang in there...

 The above map outlines the area pictured in the plan on the left.
 The above map can be accessed on the Cobb County Website but the map on the right was emailed to a neighbor from the city of Powder Springs and doesn’t seem easily accessible.
-The Cobb County Zoning Map shows the city island that is entirely cut off from the rest of Powder Springs.
+Keep an eye out for zoning notices, but this land is owned by Cobb County so they likely will not inform the public before making changes.

 Plans to build a better food forest for all!